Keep Massachusetts Beautiful is a non-profit organization dedicated to the simple idea that “beauty matters.”

 We believe that litter, illegal dumpsites, graffiti, and blighted vacant lots not only hurt property values and discourage economic development, but they also reduce a community’s collective self-esteem.

 But it doesn’t have to be this way.
-In our experience, we have found that people care for places that seem to be cared for.
+In our experience, we have found that people care for places that appear to be cared for.
 Residents can take ownership of the health and appearance of their own neighborhoods and communities.
 They just need a little guidance, and that’s where Keep Massachusetts Beautiful can help.

 We teach local volunteers how to collaborate with government and business leaders to achieve significant and lasting improvements.
-We focus on three impact areas in order to improve local communities:
+We focus on four impact areas in order to improve local communities:

 - Litter Prevention & Cleanup: Understand who and what is causing litter and mobilize volunteer and government resources to clean it up and prevent future littering behavior.

-- Waste Reduction & Recycling: Reduce reliance on single-use plastic and styrofoam and promote effective recycling programs to reduce the volume of trash that ends up in landfills, incinerators, or as litter.
+- Waste Reduction & Recycling: Reduce reliance on single-use plastic and other non-sustainable products.
+Promote reuse and repair and promote effective recycling programs to reduce the volume of trash that ends up in landfills, incinerators, or as litter.

-- Beautification & Community Greening: Beautify public spaces with landscaping projects, tree plantings, and other infrastructure improvements to build community pride and spur local economic activity.
+- Beautification & Community Greening: Beautify public spaces with landscaping projects, tree plantings, and other infrastructure improvements to build community pride, spur local economic activity, and benefit pollinators.

 Keep Massachusetts Beautiful is a state affiliate of Keep America Beautiful, the nation’s largest non-profit community improvement organization.
 Founded in 1953, the Keep America Beautiful network currently includes 26 state affiliates and 684 local affiliates across the United States.
 KAB’s guiding principles include: